 Spoiler alert: A newborn doesn’t count as a notable first Mother’s Day gift.
+Or a birthday gift, for that matter.
 Sorry.
 And while flowers are a fine start, your partner didn’t just endure a long pregnancy (or long adoption process) and ensuing weeks of sleepless nights for a bouquet of garbage carnations or even worse, a stuffed animal or skanky shower gel you grabbed at the drugstore.
-The best Mother’s Day gifts for new moms declare that while you’ll never be close to understanding what she went through, you at least have decent taste, and actually put some thought into what you bought her.
+The best gifts for new moms declare that while you’ll never be close to understanding what she went through, you at least have decent taste, and actually put some thought into what you bought her.

 So while we can’t claim to have seen every single product new moms would want, our picks will make her life easier, help her feel appreciated, or simply, and equally important, allow her to unwind.
 And while we’re at it, don’t get her swings or carriers for the baby.
 It’s not romantic.
 It’s not original.
 And it’s what you get at that thing called a shower.

 Not every bag has to be a diaper bag.
 Not even close.
 Thanks to its reinforced strap construction, this wipe-clean bag ideal for toting around everything she needs on hand.
 It has ample interior pockets to store snacks, shoes and multiple wardrobe changes.
 And there's a central zip divider with a mesh top to air out sweaty clothes, or any other detritus that accumulates as part of life.